ajberkley/cl-binary-store/README.md

 serialization because the default sbcl hash table is too slow when synchronized.

-If your data does not contain multiple references, then you can let
-\*track-references\* to NIL and you can hit hundreds of MB/sec depending on your data (unicode strings are currently a bit slow as we are not using a fast utf-8 encoder) and 100M cons+integer objects per second.
-It's about 3-4x faster than cl-store in the same mode.
+If your data does not contain multiple references or repeated objects (in particular, repeated symbols will be stored repeatedly!), then you can let \*track-references\* to NIL and you can hit hundreds of MB/sec depending on your data (unicode strings are currently a bit slow as we are not using a fast utf-8 encoder) and 100M cons+integer objects per second.
+It's about 10-30x faster than cl-store in this mode.
 This isn't the main focus of this package, though, so if you want > 1GB/sec speeds, you will do a better with hyperluminal mem (though data is a bit smaller with this package).
-This package is about 1-4x slower than hyperluminal-mem.
+This package is between 3x faster and 3x slower than hyperluminal-mem depending on data patterns both on store and restore.

 ## Parallelization